Battle of Kontum: Final attack on Kontum

+and final assault began at a little past 04:00 on 21 May.
+The fight was characterized by fierce hand-to-hand combat during which hand grenades were lobbed between the opposing forces.
+Altogether, five assaults were beaten off by a combination of ground and air fire, and the use of B-52 strikes in the vicinity of the front lines every hour.

+On 21 May, a task force composed of the 2nd and 6th Ranger Groups and the 3rd Armored Squadron began an operation to clear Highway 14 southward to Pleiku.
+Several B-52 and TACAIR strikes of CBU-55s were placed on the PAVN 95B Regiment at the Chư Pao pass.
+Initially the attack was successful, but as ARVN forces came within B-40 range, the fighting became more intense.
+When several APCs and M-41 tanks were destroyed by the B-40, the armor spearhead halted against the entrenched forces.

 In the early hours of 25 May, PAVN mortar and artillery fire increased enough to indicate preparation for a major attack.
 In the southern quadrant, the artillery fire kept the 23rd Division in their bunkers.
 Under the artillery cover, the PAVN sappers, some dressed in ARVN uniforms, moved into the buildings south of the Kontum Airfield.

 In the early morning of 26 May, the PAVN attacked the 23rd Division from the north with tank/infantry teams.
 At first light, Hawk's Claw was able to destroy nine tanks, two machine guns, and one truck.
 This effectively stopped the momentum of the attack.
 Later in the day Bá threw a battalion of the 44th Regiment into the fight.
 This limited the enemy penetration of the ARVN lines.
-After dark, attacks on the ARVN 45th and 53rd Regiments increased with the 45th facing the heaviest action.
-Tactical air support was diverted to supporting the regiment.
-Lieutenant colonel Grant and Rhotenberry were able to divert two B-52 strikes scheduled for 02:30 on 27 May and this blunted the attack.
+After dark, attacks on the ARVN 45th and 53rd Regiments increased, with the 45th facing the heaviest action.
+TACAIR support was diverted to support the regiment.
+Lieutenant Colonel Grant and Rhotenberry were able to divert two B-52 strikes scheduled for 02:30 on 27 May and this blunted the attack.
 That same morning the 44th Regiment woke to discover PAVN tank and infantry within their perimeter.
 The area hadn't been properly secured and T-54 tanks were within 50 yd of the bunkers.
 If these PAVN units breached the 44th's defenses, they could pour into the city.
 The defenders were able to use M-72 LAW fire to slow the tanks.
 By dawn, Hawk's Claw helicopters arrived from Pleiku.
-The dense smoke obscured the action but the Hawk's Claw crews were still able to destroy two T-54 tanks.
+The dense smoke obscured the action, but the Hawk's Claw crews were still able to destroy two T-54 tanks.
 With helicopters to neutralize the tanks, the ARVN infantry was able to stop the advance of the PAVN.